Design and implement macOS document icons

 You’ll have two options here for iconography:

-- Legacy Icon (optional): This is either an .icns file or a Generic Icon in your Asset Catalog. macOS uses legacy icons if you deploy your app to macOS 10.15 or earlier, or if you don’t provide any custom elements for your icon.
+- Legacy Icon (optional): This is either an .icns file or a Generic Icon in your Asset Catalog. macOS uses legacy icons if you deploy your app to macOS 10.15 or earlier, or if you want a custom icon on macOS 11.
+If you don’t provide a legacy icon, macOS 10.15 and earlier will composite your app’s icon inside the old style document sheet.
 If you’ve specified a Legacy Icon in the Document Type Identifier, the one in the Document Type will override it.